 - We strive for ethical leadership and ethics is a first-order consideration for every decision we make

 - We offer unique benefits to our team members like Company-Wide Commissions, Legend Days, and SpiffUp.

 - We look for people who are willing to “betray our culture” (in the right way)

 We believe culture is rich, diverse, complex, and mysterious.
 It exists at the intersection of group and individual consciousness.
-Because of that, we have several culture docs at Spiff (hyperlinks to source documents where available):
+Because of that, we have several culture docs at Spiff (hyperlinks to source documents or blog posts where available):

 - Intro to Spiff Culture

 - Spiff’s Super Secret Plan to Achieve Escape Velocity

 - Ethics at Spiff (this is a really early draft)

 - Your Career Path at Spiff (this is a really early draft)